Security guard: British Columbia

 Private security in the province of British Columbia is governed by two pieces of legislation: the Security Services Act and the Security Services Regulation.
 These laws are administered and enforced by the Security Programs and Police Technology Division of the Ministry of Public Safety and Solicitor General.
 The legislation requires that guards must be at least 19 years old, undergo a criminal background check, and successfully complete a training course.
 As far as weapons, British Columbia law severely restricts their use by security officers.
 Section 11(1)(c) of the Security Services Regulation prohibits security personnel from carrying or using any "item designed for debilitating or controlling a person or animal", which the government interprets to include all weapons.
 As well, section 11 forbids private security from using or carrying restraints, such as handcuffs, unless authorized by the government.
 However, as in other parts of Canada, armoured car officers are permitted to carry firearms.
 In the past, only personnel that worked for contract security, that is, security companies, were regulated in British Columbia.
 However, as of September 1, 2009, in-house security officers and private investigators came under the jurisdiction of the Security Services Act and Security Services Regulation.
 Bodyguards and bouncers, effective November 1, 2009, are also subject to these regulations.

 Europe

-Armed private security officers are much rarer in Europe, and illegal in many countries, such as the United Kingdom and the Netherlands.
-In developing countries (with host country permission), an armed security force composed mostly of ex-military personnel is often used to protect corporate assets, particularly in war-torn regions.